hq-King/Awesome-Affordance-Learning/README.md

 ## 🌟 Acknowledgment

-Thanks for the wonderful project: [Awesome-LLM-Empathy](https://github.com/JhCircle/Awesome-LLM-Empathy).
-This project is built upon it.
+Thanks for the wonderful researchers focusing on affordance learning and embodied AI

 ## 📄 License